 at the University of South Florida in 1989, Doug is furthering his education

 by pursuing a Theology degree (in Biblical Studies) through North Central

 University's distance education program.
 Please visit Doug's

 Theology Corner for a list of his theological

 works and essays or you may listen to some of his sermons at Doug's

 Full Gospel Business Men's Fellowship International, or

-started in 1991 and currently he serves as a National Director and
+started in 1991 and currently he serves as an International Director

 previously as the webmaster for their